 In 2012, the city split between rebels and forces loyal to Syrian President Bashar Assad.
-Now prospects of a total siege loom over both sides.
+Now the prospect of a total siege looms over both sides.

 Locals across the city worry that a day will come when they can no longer go in or out of their neighborhoods.

 "People are saying 'goodbye' as though they don't know whether they will see each other again," said an Aleppo native who has fled to Lebanon and last visited her home, in the government-held side, in May.
 Like many others who spoke to The Associated Press, she asked for anonymity for fear of being stopped at a checkpoint and questioned for speaking to the media.